BuildOnViction/victionchain/README.md

 WS_SECRET: Secret of Ethstats service.
 DEBUG_MODE: Enable archive mode.
 VERBOSITY: log level from 1 to 5.
 Here we're using 4 for debug messages.
+P2P_PORT: Port for P2P network connections.
+Defaults to 30303 if not set.
 ```

 ### Other usecases